 King David was a man who kept his unconfessed sins on a short list, was great enough to be humble, ask God then accept his forgiveness.
 That’s a formula easier than said for many.
-He never forgot the grace of it, and he owned up to his part in disobedience, paid the consequence of his wrongdoing, and received God’s grace through this forgiveness.
+He never forgot the grace of it, and he owned up to his part in disobedience, paid recompense of his wrongdoing (as all sinners do), and received God’s grace through this forgiveness.
 He did not take for granted God’s forgiveness, mercy, and grace.
 He did not consciously commit sin with the foreknowledge he would be forgiven.

 When young, I was quickened by the Holy Spirit into a relationship with Jesus.
 Before that, my earliest childhood awareness of God was him being judgmental, someone who had a list of a lot of rules to be obeyed or else.
-Am sure it had something to do with my experience of my earthly father.
+I am sure it had something to do with the impression and experience of my earthly father.
 The Bible stories were interesting but frightening and violent to me.

 God, however, has a wonderful way of meeting us right where we are.
 A perceived thought, comprehensible for a child’s tender age, is there had to be a good God.
 There had to be divine goodness and providence in view of the existing evil I saw.
 I never thought (or think) of God as bad or mean but instead, as a parent doling out the consequences of choice with a correction motivated by love.
 As a child, I initially grasped there was a hell (evil), so there had to be a heaven (good).
 Maybe this was my beginning of sensing and living the paradoxes found in life.
 I then began my sojourn looking for this good or omnibenevolence of God in the Bible.
 I discovered his promises, his patience, and his loving kindness in not treating me how I deserve.
 I saw the positives of wanting to know this God.
 My faith walk, complex, mysterious, and beautiful as it is, is not one of consisting of rules and recitations.
 I comprehended at a young age, although couldn’t articulate it, that the Bible is a book of principles, more than its rules which is why it is as relevant today as it was in ancient times.